Coronavirus: Response and Actions

 Under the Los Angeles County and City of Long Beach mandate, all customers must wear a mask while riding with LBT.
 These mandates require proper wearing of face masks over your mouth and nose and must be worn on buses at all times.
 Failure to comply will result in denial of boarding or removal and may result in penalties.

 What is LBT doing?

 The health and safety of Long Beach Transit’s (LBT) employees and customers is of top priority.
-With the situation surrounding the Coronavirus Disease 2019 (COVID-19) continuing to unfold, this page provides a current status of measures the agency has taken in response to the COVID-19 threat along with recommendations and best practices.
+With the situation surrounding COVID-19 continuing to unfold, this page provides a current status of measures the agency has taken in response to the virus along with recommendations and best practices.

 LBT began its preventive measures the week of February 3, 2020, following the first reported COVID-19 cases in the U.S. At all its facilities, LBT added more hand sanitizer dispensers and distributed individual hand sanitizers to all employees.